UK Micro Cap Fund

-The Liontrust UK Micro Cap Fund returned -6.7%* in February†.
-For comparison, the FTSE Small Cap (excluding investment trusts) Index returned -9.1%, the FTSE AIM All-Share Index returned -9.9% and the average return of funds in the IA UK Smaller Companies sector was -10.1%.
+The Liontrust UK Micro Cap Fund returned 2.1%* in July.
+The FTSE Small Cap (excluding investment trusts) Index and the FTSE AIM All-Share Index comparator benchmarks returned -2.4% and 0.2% respectively.
+The average return of funds in the IA UK Smaller Companies sector, also a comparator benchmark, was 0.8%.

 Positive contributors included:

 Cello Health (+44%), Beeks Financial Cloud (+22%), Sopheon (+22%), Belvoir Group (+21%) and Cohort (+18%).

 Nucleus Financial Group (-17%), James Cropper (-14%), Inspired Energy (-13%), Cerillion (-12%) and Totally (-12%).

 Please remember that past performance is not a guide to future performance and the value of an investment and any income generated from them can fall as well as rise and is not guaranteed, therefore you may not get back the amount originally invested and potentially risk total loss of capital.
 The issue of units/shares in Liontrust Funds may be subject to an initial charge, which will have an impact on the realisable value of the investment, particularly in the short term.
 Investments should always be considered as long term.
 The portfolio is primarily invested in smaller companies and companies traded on the Alternative Investment Market.
 These stocks